• home-img-wood_v1

 chickens-img2b

-Winter Production
+Winter Egg Production

 Chickens naturally lay fewer eggs in the winter, but there are things you can do to maximize production.

 Many people assume production goes down because of the cold, but actually, a bigger reason is that there are fewer daylight hours in the winter.
 It takes 14–16 hours of daylight to produce an egg.
 So we need to provide the chickens more daylight than there naturally is.
 Simply put a light in the coop—not a heat lamp.
-Set the light to come on very early in the morning… as early as 2 am… and have it go off when the sun comes up.
+Set the light to come on very early in the morning…as early as 2 am…and have it go off when the sun comes up.
 That will give your chickens the supplemental lighting they need to produce their eggs.

-Get more tips on taking care of your chickens during the winter
+Get more tips on taking care of your chickens during the winter >>

 chickens-img3b